outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - coexist with definition
   - waves
-  - superficial cause
+  - superficial cause, alternate cause in the case of a function
   - framing on interfaces, decomposing causation, then identifying parameters of problem on layer & matching solution
   - addressing input/output causes
   - memory cell alternative
   - independence (closed trade loops) as time storage
+  - intent organization example

-  - give example of problem-solving workflow
+  - give example of each type of problem-solving workflows

+  - vertex as a pivot point for an interface

   - function to create graph from article